The news today is full of disasters, and it looks like that will continue over the weekend.

 There is zero accountability for state officials and insurers holding secret meetings about how much more public money to give the companies.
 And Tom Mouw, who died 27 days before the press release was issued, did not have more access to care or any choices.
 He had one option: moving from his home to an institution in another state.

-After a vehicle accident left him a quadriplegic more than three decades ago, Mouw was unable to feed himself and needed a ventilator to breathe.
+After a vehicle accident left him a quadriplegic more than three decades ago, Mouw was unable to feed himself and needed a ventilator to breathe, this is why finding a Personal Injury Lawyer to help with your car accident claim and to get compensation is so iportant.
 State-managed Medicaid paid caregivers to provide daily assistance, which allowed the man to remain in his home all these years.

 Then private insurers took over Medicaid.
 Amerigroup deemed Mouw’s longtime caregivers not qualified and refused to pay them.
 Eventually the inability to find in-home care forced him into a facility in South Dakota.
 He died six weeks later.